Convolution algebra of superoperators and nonseparability witnesses for quantum operations: Nonseparability of bipartite quantum operations

 In the case of constructing a witness for an entangled state, we use the fact that the set of separable states is convex and closed.
 It can easily be shown that the set of separable operators is closed and convex \cite{SOHAIL2021127411}.
 So in a similar way, nonseparability of bipartite quantum operations can be studied and witnesses for them can be constructed.

 It is shown in \cite{2001PhRvL..86..544C} that a bipartite CPTP map is separable if and only if the corresponding density operator $\rho_\phi$ under the CJKS isomorphism is separable in the bi-partition $H_1^A \otimes H_2^A : H_1^B \otimes H_2^B$.
-This fact and the channel-state duality can be used to study the problem of nonseparability witnesses for a bipartite quantum operations~\cite{SOHAIL2021127411}.
-Here we construct the witness for the same in the space $\mathcal{L}(\mathcal{B}(H_1),\mathcal{B}(H_2))$ itself with the help of the convolution product.
+This fact and the channel-state duality can be used to study the problem of nonseparability witnesses for a bipartite quantum operation~\cite{SOHAIL2021127411}.
+Nonseparability of quantum operation or ``entanglement'' of quantum operation was studied in a recent work~\cite{Chaojian} using the nonseparability of the corresponding CJKS state.
+They have also considered ``entanglement'' of multipartite quantum channels and constructed entanglement witnesses for circuits consisting of controlled-Z gates using the stabilizer formalism.
+Here we construct a witness for nonseparability of bipartite quantum operations in the space $\mathcal{L}(\mathcal{B}(H_1),\mathcal{B}(H_2))$ itself with the help of the convolution product.
+As the positive partial transpose criterion is applicable for detecting entanglement across any bipartition of a multipartite state, our method can be applied to witness nonseparability across any bipartition of a multipartite quantum operation.

 Let $e_{ip}^{A_1}$, $e_{jq}^{B_1}$, $e_{kr}^{A_2}$, $e_{ls}^{B_2}$ be matrix units of the spaces $\mathcal{B}(H_1 ^A)$, $\mathcal{B}(H_1 ^B)$, $\mathcal{B}(H_2 ^A)$, $\mathcal{B}(H_2 ^B)$ respectively.
 Let $\phi : \mathcal{B}(H_1 ^A \otimes H_1 ^B ) \rightarrow \mathcal{B}(H_2 ^A \otimes H_2 ^B ) $ be a bipartite quantum operation.
 The action of $\phi$ on $\mathcal{B}(H_1 ^A \otimes H_1 ^B )$ can be uniquely specified by the following equation: